Rookout/docs/docs/breakpoints-conditional.md

 **Keep in mind:**
-1. The supported syntax may be different from your developing language and it can be confusing - just make sure you use the supported operators above.
+1. The supported syntax may be different from your dev language and it can be confusing - just make sure you use the supported operators above.
-2. A condition can be invalid due to typos and wrong variables, check that your variables written correctly.
+2. A condition can be invalid due to typos and wrong variables.
+Please check that your variables are written correctly.

 ### Breakpoint Limits: